12 Things You Need to Do in Downtown Akron This Summer

 1. Be Here on the Weekends for the Music

 And weeknight evenings, too!
-Whether it’s one of Rock the Lock’s tribute concerts at their temporary backyard location off Bowery Street; Wednesday evening Happy Hour and Live and Local concerts on Cascade Plaza; or local, regional and national artists performing at Akron Civic Theatre, Jilly’s, Musica, BLU Jazz+, Missing Falls Brewery, or Baxter’s Speakeasy, downtown Akron is the place to be on warm summer evenings when you want to really feel alive.
+Whether you sit on the lawn and take in local, regional, and national acts at the newly renovated Lock 3; head to the Akron Art Museum’s outdoor garden for Downtown@Dusk concerts in July and August; or enjoy the incredibly varied acts performing at Akron Civic Theatre, Jilly’s, Musica, BLU Jazz+, Missing Falls Brewery, or Baxter’s Speakeasy many days a week, downtown Akron is the place to be on warm summer evenings when you want to really feel alive.
 Want to play your own music?
-Downtown is full of open mic nights and jam sessions, too.
+Downtown is full of open mic nights, karaoke, and jam sessions, too.

-Workout on the Plaza is back this year with all the yoga, Zumba, Pilates, line dancing, bootcamp, and kickboxing you could possibly ask for.
-These events are free and open to the public and run Tuesdays, Wednesdays, Thursdays, and Sundays.
-Stick around after workout on Wednesdays for live music on Cascade Plaza.
+Wellness on the Plaza is back this year with all the yoga, Zumba, Pilates, line dancing, kickboxing, hip-hop step, functional fitness, and more you could possibly ask for.
+These events are free and open to the public and run Tuesdays, Wednesdays, Thursdays, and Sundays between May 20 and September 4.
 Find the full lineup of events on our website and extensive downtown events calendar.

 3. Indulge Your Inner Child With Ice Cream From Chill

 Chill & Indulge, located on Main Street across from Lock 3, has all the unique ice cream flavors your heart could possibly desire.
-Seriously—they have over 30 legendary flavors on their rotating menu at any given time, with names like Honey Cornbread, Mint Truffle Pecan, Lemon Elderflower, Orange Blossom, Chocolate Milk and Cookies, and Vanilla Cloud.
+Seriously—they have over 30 legendary flavors on their rotating menu at any given time.
+Their seven signature flavors are vanilla cloud, Philadelphia vanilla, salty caramel truffle, chocolate milk and cookies, over the top butter pecan, lavender honey, and blackout.
 Take a scoop with you while you stroll along Main Street and explore the city.
-You might even consider taking it to Cascade Plaza or Lock 4 for an impromptu ice cream picnic.
+You might even consider taking it across the street to Lock 3, Lock 4, or Cascade Plaza for an impromptu ice cream picnic.

 4. Cheer on the Ducks